GoogleContainerTools/skaffold/docs/content/en/docs/quickstart/_index.md

 ```

 {{< alert title="Note">}}
-If you are deploying to a remote cluster, you must run `skaffold dev --default-repo=gcr.io/k8s-skaffold/getting-started`
+If you are deploying to a remote cluster, you must run `skaffold dev --default-repo=<my_registry>`
-where the repository is a location that you have write-access to.
+where `<my_registry>` is an image registry that you have write-access to.
 Skaffold then
 builds and pushes the container images to that location, and non-destructively
 updates the Kubernetes manifest files to reference those pushed images.
 {{< /alert >}}